 If you would like to book A.L.Kennedy for a reading, Q&A session, panel discussion, comedy gig, performance of WORDS with A.L.Kennedy, or some other event, please consult the information following.

-If you want more info on the comedy – consult the COMEDY section.
+If you want more info on performances – consult the Film, Drama and Comedy section.

 Antony Harwood c/o